AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 has as its own instance of PSIOPT attached as a member variable of the class.
 Formulation and solution of the optimization problem is always handled through the respective interface, but users can use this to modify PSIOPT's settings .
 A list of common, settings and their default and suggested values are listed in the table below.
-In all cases these can be set by using .set_XXX(value) method where XXX is replaced by the name of the setting
+In all cases these can be set by using :code:`.set_XXX(value)` method where :code:`XXX` is replaced by the name of the setting

 .. code-block:: python